TerryV8/interview-planity-202312/README.md

 ## The solution of the problem

-The solution to the problem involves processing the input files:
+The solution to the problem involves processing the input file:
 `input.json (input file given)``

 To launch the application, simply run the following command: